charliecalvert/CloudNotes/Assignments/ExpressRoutes.md

 ## Add method

-Let's add an add method to our project.
+Let's append an **add** method to our project.
+It will involve a call from the client to the server.
+Here are the steps:

+- The user enters data on the client.
+- The data is sent to the server.
+- The server performs an addition operation on that data and sends back a result.

+The implementation is relatively straight forward.
 First on the server:

 ```javascript
 router.get('/add' etc....)